codio-content/MySQL-Altering_existing_databases_and_updating_data/.guides/content/Showing-column-data-7b87.md

-First, let's evaluate the `SHOW COLUMNS FROM trips;` table.
+First, let's evaluate the `trips` table with the `SHOW COLUMNS FROM trips;` statement.

 The output should be this: